Rules of Wrestling in India

 Game Officials in Wrestling

+Referee: The referee should be in white trousers, white shirt with the emblem of his country, white socks and white athletic shoes to be worn only on the mat.
+He should have a red sleeve or band on his left arm and blue sleeve or band on his right arm.
 The referee is responsible for the orderly conduct of the bout which he must direct according to the rules.
 He contributes to the allocation of points, which he indicates, with his fingers after a hold is executed.
 He indicates the points with the hold of his fingers to the judge and Mat Chairman by raising his right or left hand depending upon the points scored by the red or blue wrestler.

 Judge: The judge follows the referee's indication closely and records them in a score sheet.
 At the same time he will declare the score to the public by raising the number-bat of the colour attributed to the concerned wrestler.
 In case of the electronic score board, the points must be made known to all either by the judge if he is controlling it or by the special operator.
 The score board must be visible to the referee as well as to the wrestlers.

 Mat Chairman: The Mat Chairman coordinates the work of the referee and the judge, in case of disagreement between the judge and the referee; he settles the issue to determine the results, the number of points, the falls, the cautions, disqualification, etc. If there is any difference in the decision of the referee and the judge, the Mat Chairman's decision will be final.

-: Whenever the third caution is to be given the controller is the consultant.
+Controller: Whenever the third caution is to be given the controller is the consultant.